kubernetes/kubernetes/docs/user-guide/persistent-volumes/README.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->
 # How To Use Persistent Volumes

-The purpose of this guide is to help you become familiar with Kubernetes Persistent Volumes.
+The purpose of this guide is to help you become familiar with [Kubernetes Persistent Volumes](../persistent-volumes.md).
 By the end of the guide, we'll have nginx serving content from your persistent volume.

 This guide assumes knowledge of Kubernetes fundamentals and that you have a cluster up and running.

+See [Persistent Storage design document](../../design/persistent-storage.md) for more information.

 ## Provisioning